whaledr/whalebooks/README.md

 How does this game connect to whale research?
 First we feel that awareness is a good thing for everyone concerned.
 Second we can train a computer to recognize humpback calls automatically but to do so requires thousands of examples (both *Yes* and *No*).
-By playing the game you contribute to our training data.
+By playing the game you contribute to this training dataset.
 This by the way is machine learning, a sub-discipline of artificial intelligence.